-Adding to this difficulty, new music tracks are continuously uploaded to MRS catalogs, creating persistent cold-start issues \cite{ferraro2019music}.
+Adding to this difficulty, new music tracks are continuously uploaded to the catalogs used by MSPs, creating persistent cold-start issues \cite{ferraro2019music}.
 When these new tracks are absent from the LLM’s training data, the model tends to favor older or more popular tracks, systematically overlooking newly released material.
-This is particularly problematic since many users rely on recommender systems precisely to discover new music \cite{aluri2024playlist}.
+This is particularly problematic since many users rely on MRSs precisely to discover new music \cite{aluri2024playlist}.
 Ultimately, NL-based music recommendation requires systems that can interpret language not only semantically but also affectively and contextually, aligning textual intent with both the structure of the catalog and the lived experience of music consumption.

 \paragraph{Key changes introduced by LLMs.} LLMs enable more flexible and expressive user queries in music recommendation.
 Moreover, through prompt design, their behavior could be guided or constrained—for instance, to mitigate biases related to popularity, gender, or other social factors~\cite{deldjoo2024understanding}.
 In the following, we detail the different ways LLMs have been employed as music recommenders.
-We focus on the scenario in which a \textbf{ranked list of musical tracks} is produced in response to a user’s natural-language request.
+We focus on the scenario in which a \textbf{ranked list of musical tracks} is produced in response to a user’s NL request.
 This setting closely aligns with traditional top-K recommendation and playlist-generation tasks~\cite{delcluze2025text2playlist}.
 We define the following task components:

 \begin{itemize} \item \textit{Music catalog:} track identifiers, canonical names, artist/album relations, and editorial or community metadata.
-Catalogs often contain multiple tracks sharing the same canonical names (e.g., homonymous artists, different versions of the same song across collections) and exhibit noisy or heterogeneous metadata, often supplied by labels, producers, or users.
+Catalogs often contain multiple tracks sharing the same canonical names (e.g., homonymous artists, different versions of the same song across collections) and exhibit noisy or heterogeneous metadata, often supplied by labels, producers, or users;

-\item \textit{Resolver/knowledge base:} used for entity validation and disambiguation (e.g., MusicBrainz; the Music Ontology is often used for schema-level reasoning)~\cite{musicbrainz_homepage,raimond-2007-music}.
+\item \textit{Resolver/knowledge base:} used for entity validation and disambiguation (e.g., MusicBrainz or the Music Ontology are often used for schema-level reasoning)~\cite{musicbrainz_homepage,raimond-2007-music};

-\item \textit{NL user request:} e.g., “play some obscure bolero guitar pieces,” “recommend me melancholic violin cues from anime soundtracks,” or “play Brazilian forró with accordion solos.”
+\item \textit{NL user request:} e.g., “play some obscure bolero guitar pieces,” “recommend me melancholic violin cues from anime soundtracks,” or “play Brazilian forró with accordion solos.”;